Hellenistic Greece: Hellenistic kingdoms

+Polis and Leagues

 In spite of their decreased political power and autonomy, the Greek city state or polis continued to be the basic form of political and social organization in Greece.
 Classical city states such as Athens and Ephesus grew and even thrived in this period.
 While warfare between Greek cities continued, the cities responded to the threat of the post Alexandrian Hellenistic states by banding together into alliances or becoming allies of a strong Hellenistic state which could come to its defense therefore making it asylos or inviolate to attack by other cities.

 The Aetolians and the Achaeans developed strong federal states or leagues (koinon), which were governed by councils of city representatives and assemblies of league citizens.
 Initially ethnic leagues, these leagues later began to include cities outside of their traditional regions.
 The Achaean League eventually included all of the Peloponnese except Sparta, while the Aetolian League expanded into Phocis.
 During the third century BCE these leagues were able to defend themselves against Macedon and the Aetolian league defeated a Celtic invasion of Greece at Delphi.

 After Alexander's death, Athens had been defeated by Antipater in the Lamian War and its port in the Piraeus housed a Macedonian garrison.
 To counter the power of Macedon under Cassander, Athens courted alliances with other Hellenistic rulers such as Antigonus I Monophthalmus, and in 307 Antigonus sent his son Demetrius to capture the city.
 After Demetrius captured Macedon, Athens became allied with Ptolemaic Egypt in an effort to gain its independence from Demetrius, and with Ptolemaic troops they managed to rebel and defeat Macedon in 287, though the Piraeus remained garrisoned.
 Athens fought more unsuccessful wars against Macedon with Ptolemaic aid such as the Chremonidean War.
 The Ptolemaic kingdom was now the city's main ally, supporting it with troops, monies and material in multiple conflicts.
 Athens rewarded the Ptolemaic Kingdom in 224/223 BC by naming the 13th phyle Ptolemais and establishing a religious cult called the Ptolemaia.
 Hellenistic Athens also saw the rise of New Comedy and the Hellenistic schools of philosophy such as Stoicism and Epicureanism.
 By the turn of the century, the Attalids in Pergamon became patrons and protectors of Athens as the Ptolemaic empire weakened.
 Athens would later also establish a cult for the Pergamene king Attalos I.